 More specifically for digital collections, the aim is to foster the exchange and dissemination of metadata, but also of the data themselves via standardized tools and lasting, open formats.
 The tools developed by Huma-Num are all based on Semantic Web technologies, mainly for their auto-descriptive features and for the enrichment opportunities they provide.
 Other interoperability technologies complement those tools, such as OAI-PMH.
 All our resources are therefore fully compatible with the Linked Open Data (LOD).

-- Share with NAKALA;
+- Document and Share in an interoperable way your data with NAKALA;

-- Tag and push with ISIDORE.
+- Disseminate your data and retreive linked objects with ISIDORE.

-These complementary services thus constitute a coherent chain of research data tools.
+These services thus constitute a coherent chain of research data tools.
 While they interact smoothly with each other, they are also open to external tools using the same technologies.